 the greatest people in the world.

-And for the children, all the children.
+To the children, all the children of the world.

 Gracias, Obrigado, Grazie, Merci, Mulțumesc